 Are you an expat in the United States?
 If so, you need to know about health saving account (HSA).
 Here’s what you need to know about health saving accounts and why they are a must-have for expats in the US.

-(Please note that this is the information I have learned as an expat and they are subject to change so please do your OWN research).
+(Please note that this is the information I have learned as an expat.
+And they are subject to change after this post is written so please do your OWN research to make informed decisions).

 1. What is a health saving account?